Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 - `recorder.start()` internally sets up the environment variables for playback.
 So, make sure to have the `recorder.start()` call before you use any environment variables in your tests.
 - To use an environment variable in a test, just do `env["NAME_OF_THE_VARIABLE"]`.
+- Recorder also exports a `assertEnvironmentVariable` global method, which can be used to retrieve the environment variables.
+  The function `assertEnvironmentVariable("NAME_OF_THE_VARIABLE")` either returns the value or throws an error saying the variable is not defined in your environment.
+  (This function comes handy when your function args expect a non-undefined value but the environment variable may not be defined in the runtime.)

 #### `@azure-tools/test-credential` package and the NoOpCredential